 Under the PDPA, an organisation is not allowed to transfer any personal data to a country or territory outside Singapore except in accordance with requirements prescribed under the PDPA to ensure that organisations provide a standard of protection to personal data that is comparable to the protection under this Act.
 Insofar as the transfer may constitute disclosure of personal data to different organisations, consent would have to be obtained from the relevant individuals unless an exception applies.
 This is pertinent to multinational corporations as the personal data of employees is often transferred to offices outside Singapore.

 The PDPC's Advisory Guidelines provide further guidance in this regard.
 Personal data may be transferred overseas provided that the PDPA's substantive data protection provisions are complied with.
-This may be done through ensuring that the recipient of personal data is bound by legally enforceable obligations to afford the personal data transferred a standard of protection that is comparable to that under the PDPA.
+This may be done through ensuring that the recipient of personal data is bound by legally enforceable obligations to afford the transferred personal data a standard of protection that is comparable to that under the PDPA.

-iv Background checks
+iii Background checks

 Employees may generally be dismissed in one of two ways: termination with notice or with payment in lieu of notice (i.e., dismissal without cause); or summary termination without notice or payment in lieu (i.e., dismissal for cause).